Python Variables Definition

 The global Keyword

-When you create a variable inside a function, that variable is local, has local scope, and can only be used inside that function.
+When you create a variable inside a function, that variable is local, has local scope, and can only be available inside that function.

 global keyword, this will make the scope global even if the variables are defined inside of the function.